 The scheme if funded will be implemented by an experimental traffic order, an experimental traffic order is a piece of legislation that allows us to trial road changes which we can change during the trial.
 This means throughout the trial, we will continue to consult and monitor how the measures are working, getting regular feedback from you and change anything that is not working.

-- Haringey will know if we are successful in obtaining funding by the end of September 2020
+- We will know if we are successful in obtaining funding in Autumn 2020

-- Haringey will develop proposals and engage with residents and community groups
+- We will develop proposals and engage with residents and community groups

-- Haringey will consult with the Emergency Services on the proposal
+- We will consult with the Emergency Services on the proposals

-- The scheme will be implemented under an experimental traffic order
+- Schemes will be implemented under experimental traffic orders

-- Official public consultation will commence for a period of 12 months
+- Official public consultations will commence for a period of 12 months

-- Before the end of 18 months the results will be assessed, and the proposals will be made permanent of removed
+- Before the end of 18 months the results will be assessed, and the proposals will be made permanent or removed

 A Low Traffic Neighbourhood is a scheme where measures are put in place to limit through traffic accessing your roads.
 Usually they involve either temporary or permanent “modal filters” such as bollards or planters being installed at key entry points to streets.
 Residents will still be able to access their homes and this will not remove parking.